shift7-ch/katta-docs/docs/admin-guide/storage-profiles.md

 * STS or Static [Storage Access Mode](../concepts.md#s3-storage)
 * S3 endpoint
 * Default region and available regions
-* Provider-specific settings (e.g. [path-style-requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access))

-Katta Server Admins can define the storage profiles according to their infrastructure, e.g. a company uses AWS and restricts vault creation to some zones, another company uses a low-cost S3 provider supporting only _Static Storage Access Mode_, and yet another company has their own [MinIO](../self-hosting-guide/minio.md) deployment.
+Administrators can define the storage profiles according to their infrastructure, e.g. a company uses AWS and restricts vault creation to some zones, another company uses a low-cost S3 provider supporting only _Static Storage Access Mode_, and yet another company has their own [MinIO](../self-hosting-guide/minio.md) deployment.

 :::warning
-Uploading a profile requires the `admin` role.
+Configuring a storage profile requires the `admin` role.
 :::

+## AWS S3
+### STS Storage Access Mode

 :::info[Before you start]
 An _STS Storage Access Mode_ profile references IAM roles that must already exist.
-Prepare them first — see [AWS S3](../self-hosting-guide/aws.md) or [MinIO](../self-hosting-guide/minio.md) in the Self-Hosting Guide.
-_Static Storage Access Mode_ needs no such preparation.
+Prepare them first — see [AWS S3](../self-hosting-guide/aws.md). _Static Storage Access Mode_ needs no such preparation.
 :::

-## AWS S3, STS Storage Access Mode

 :::warning[Environment]
 The example below assumes the following variables set in your environment: